cmeade001/hotel-price-recommender/README.md

 ## Approach
 The approach for this project can be boiled down to 4 steps:
 1. Determine the relationship between the independent variable Price, and the dependent variable Rooms Booked.
+(Using multiple-regression model's regression coefficient for price)
 2. Establish a "baseline" forecast for Rooms Booked assuming constant price.
 3. Determine expected profit for the baseline forecast, using additional inputs for a comprehensive profit calculation.
 4. Compute resultant profit from changes to the independent variable Price, given the relationship between price, rooms booked, and profit.